 Summary - GitHub vs. GitLab vs. Bitbucket

-In many cases, you're first going to go based off of what your developers prefer.
-If you want free repositories, then Bitbucket or GitLab are going to be your go to.
-Bitbucket does have a limit of five users on their free tier.
-GitLab is free no matter how many users you have.
-Bitbucket has a nicer user interface, so many companies will look to Bitbucket over GitLab for that reason.
+In many cases, you're going to choose a code repo hosting service based on what your developers prefer.
+If you want free repositories, then GitHub or GitLab are going to be your best options.
+Bitbucket have a limit of five users on their free tier, making it less attractive, while GitHub and GitLab offer free private repositories with unlimited collaborators.
+Bitbucket has more features geared toward analytics and managers, so many companies look to Bitbucket over GitHub and GitLab for that reason.

-If you have any specific questions, and want to get our take on repositories, feel free to reach out to us! firstname.lastname@example.org
+If you have any specific questions, and want to get our take on repositories, feel free to reach out to us at [email protected]!